felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This might seem like overkill to most, but I wouldn't even think of skipping this step.
-Once I'm done with a book, I want to formulate my own opinion about what I just read.
+Once I'm done with a book, I want to formulate my own opinion about what I just read in the form of a review.
 This is what cements it in my brain.

 Since I use my website as a platform for reviewing the books I read, sometimes I get stage fright.
 "What will people think of me if I write